FC Cincinnati: Major League Soccer era (2019–present)

 FC Cincinnati played their first match as a Major League Soccer franchise on March 3, 2019, a 4–1 road loss to Seattle Sounders FC.
 They played their first MLS home opener on March 17, 2019, a 3–0 win over Portland Timbers before a sellout crowd of 32,350.
 On May 7, 2019, the club fired head coach Alan Koch after a 2–7–2 start to the 2019 MLS season.
 Assistant coach Yoann Damet was named as interim head coach.
 President and general manager Jeff Berding cited a culmination of on-field performance and off-field matters for the dismissal.
 On August 8, 2019, Ron Jans was officially hired and made head coach of FC Cincinnati.
 However, Jans resigned on February 17, 2020, amidst an investigation into his alleged use of a racial slur.

 On August 6, 2021, FC Cincinnati announced that the club and then general manager Gerard Nijkamp had "parted ways effective immediately".
 On September 27, 2021, the club relieved the duties of head coach Jaap Stam, 2-time interim head coach Yoann Damet, and assistant coach Said Bakkati.
 Former MLS defender Tyrone Marshall was named interim coach.

 On October 4, 2021, FC Cincinnati announced the hiring of Chris Albright as the general manager of the club.
 On December 14, 2021, FC Cincinnati officially hired Pat Noonan as the new head coach of the team.
 Under the first season of the Albright-Noonan regime, the Orange and Blue would qualify for their first post-season in 2022 on 49 points (12–9–13), good for fifth in the East (eighth in the league).
 Brenner and Brandon Vázquez would score a joint-best 18 goals in the regular season, the first time in MLS history teammates had made such a mark; in addition, Luciano Acosta contributed 10 goals and a league-leading 19 assists to a Cincinnati side that netted 64 goals on the season.
-Cincinnati defeated New York Red Bulls in their first MLS Cup Playoffs match (2–1) before losing to top-seeded Philadelphia Union in the conference semifinals, 1–0.
+Cincinnati defeated New York Red Bulls in their first MLS Cup Playoffs match (2–1) before losing to a resilient Philadelphia Union in the conference semifinals, 1–0.